jemmy512/book-notes/C++/EffectiveModernC++.md

 # Item_14: Declare functions noexcept if they won't emit exceptions
 With c++11 noexcept specification, at runtime the stack is only possible unwound before program execution is terminated

-So optimizers need not keep the runtime statck in an unwindable state if an exception would propagate out of the function, nor must they ensure that object in an noexcept function are destroyed in the inverse order of construction should an exception leave the function.
+So optimizers need not keep the runtime statck in an unwindable state if an exception would propagate out of the function, nor must they ensure that object in an noexcept function are destroyed in the inverse order of construction should an exception leave the function.

 noexcept is particularly valualbe for the move operations, swap, memory deallocation functions, and destructors.